capjamesg/trackback-server/README.md

 pip install -r requirements.txt
 ```

 This project uses a PostgreSQL database to store Trackbacks.
-To configure the database with this application, open the `config.py` file and replace the variable values with the appropriate values for your database.
+To configure the database with this application, copy the the `config_example.py` file into a new file called `config.py`.
+Replace the variable values with the appropriate values for your database.

 To run the app, execute the following command: